Kaveri delta coal-bed methane project: Environmental impact and oppositions

 Protesters often cite the possibility of harmful and dangerous effects of the project to agriculture and life in the region.

 On 15 February 2017, people of Neduvasal started their agitation a day after Cabinet Committee on Economic Affairs approval to extract the fields.
 The agitation continued for 22 days, after meeting with the Petroleum minister, the Union minister Pon Radhakrishnan assured that "Central government will not force any project against the wishes of the people."
 In 12 April, the protests resumed after the information that project would be executed.
-The protests called off after 174 days following assurance from the district administration.
+The protests was called off after 174 days following assurance from the district administration.